 Consult An IP Lawyer

-Trade marks are an important part of a brand’s identity and many businesses prefer to take the time to protect their intellectual property rather than face the consequences of not doing so.
+Trade marks are a cornerstone of a brand’s identity, and many businesses prefer to invest the necessary time in securing them rather than risk the fallout from potential infringement issues.

-Intellectual property can get complicated, which is why it’s always a good idea to talk to an intellectual property lawyer.
+Intellectual property law can be complex, with frequent updates in response to technological and market changes.
+For personalised guidance on how best to protect your assets under the current legal landscape, it’s always a good idea to talk to an intellectual property lawyer.
 To summarise what we’ve discussed:

-• If a party does use your registered trade mark, you have the grounds to make a complaint due to trade mark infringement
+• If another party uses your registered trade mark without permission, you have grounds to pursue trade mark infringement claims.

-• Trade marks are registered with IP Australia
+• Trade marks are registered through IP Australia following a detailed application process.

-• The Trade Marks Act 1995 is the main legislation regulating trade marks
+• The Trade Marks Act 1995 remains the primary legislation governing trade marks in Australia.

-If you would like a consultation on the Trade Marks Act, you can reach us at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligations chat.
+If you’d like a consultation on the Trade Marks Act or need advice on protecting your intellectual property in today’s evolving market, please call us on 1800 730 617 or email us at team@sprintlaw.com.au for a free, no-obligations chat.

 About Sprintlaw